gl-inet/docs3.x/docs/setup/gl-mt1300/first-time_setup.md

 *Note: If your browser always redirects to LuCI (http://192.168.8.1/cgi-bin/luci), you can  visit: [http://192.168.8.1/index](http://192.168.8.1/index) instead of [http://192.168.8.1](http://192.168.8.1).*

 ### 2) Admin Password Setting
 There is no default password for the Admin Panel.
-You have to set your own password, which must be at least 5 characters long.
+You have to set your own password, which must be at least 5 characters.
 Then, click `Submit` to proceed.

 ![Welcome](https://static.gl-inet.com/docs/en/3/setup/gl-mt1300/password.jpg){class="glboxshadow"}